kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/Elsevier_ScienceDirect_and_Scopus/README.md

 # Elsevier ScienceDirect and Scopus
-** This stanza needs manual review at [https://www.oclc.org/support/services/ezproxy/documentation/db/elsevier.en.html](https://www.oclc.org/support/services/ezproxy/documentation/db/elsevier.en.html) **
+** This stanza needs manual review at [https://help.oclc.org/Library_Management/EZproxy/Database_stanzas/Elsevier_ScienceDirect_and_Scopus](https://help.oclc.org/Library_Management/EZproxy/Database_stanzas/Elsevier_ScienceDirect_and_Scopus) **

 ## Some of OCLC's notes for this stanza

-September 2017: OCLC and Elsevier have developed a stanza to support ScienceDirect’s upcoming HTTPS implementation, which will be rolled out starting on October 9, 2017.

-Please add the new stanza above the previous ScienceDirect stanza in config.txt prior to the HTTPS transition.
-Both stanzas should be used in parallel until the transition is complete (currently expected by the end of October), when the previous ScienceDirect stanza can be removed.

-Please note that this stanza was developed in a test environment and may require changes as the transition continues.

-The previous stanza information for ScienceDirect and Scopus is below.
-Please note that the Scopus stanza has not changed as a result of the ScienceDirect HTTPS migration.
+Elsevier ScienceDirect and Scopus require EZproxy 6.1.16 or later, and the following two database stanzas in config.txt

+A Hosted EZproxy Include File is available for this resource.
+Hosted EZproxy customers will receive automatic updates with OCLC&rsquo;s latest version of this stanza by adding the following line to config.txt:

+Note: Prior to ScienceDirect's HTTPS transition (November 2017), OCLC provided an alternative ScienceDirect stanza specifically designed to address reCAPTCHA problems.
+This stanza has not been redeveloped for ScienceDirect's HTTPS environment, as no reCAPTCHA problems were encountered during testing with Elsevier.